ARCHIVES

 xsL3w65-Aug-16-2021-04-14-17-50-PM

 Current procedural terminology (CPT) codes are used to designate services provided by healthcare professionals.
 As occupational therapists, we receive payment for our services depending on how we bill using these CPT codes.
 If we don’t properly bill for our services provided, we could be losing out on valuable income.
 This article aims to be a useful resource for new grads using occupational therapy CPT codes.
+Understanding the different codes for occupational therapy, including evaluation, treatment, and modality-related codes, is essential for accurate billing and maximizing reimbursement.

 “No one chooses to enter occupational therapy for the money, but it is still a huge factor in how we provide our services.”

 The payment we receive for our services is based on the resource-based relative value scale (RBRVS), which takes into consideration the work performed, the expense to the practice, and the liability and risk in providing the services or procedures.
+CPT codes also serve as a uniform language, allowing occupational therapy services to be clearly described and communicated among healthcare providers, payers, and patients.

 When I was in OT school, I learned only a little about proper billing and reimbursement.